-Silver Cadjeput- melaeluca argenta
+Silver Cadjeput - Melaeluca argenta

 Although this tree can grow large, it will flower as a shrub.
-It is a very useful ornamental but requires moistuire for best results.
+It is a very useful ornamental but requires moisture for best results.
 Its foliage is a silvery colour with the cream, perfumed 'bottle brush' flowers attracting numerous birds.
 Usually grows into a medium-sized tree and is usually found along creeks and watercourses.
 Bark has the usual papery texture.

-Quandong-santalum acuminatim
+Quandong - Santalum acuminatim

 The Native Peach is a small Tree that can grow up to 8mtrs but usually around 3mtrs.
 It is a parasitic plant with roots attaching themselves to the root of another shrub.
-The leaves are distinctly grey-gree and are leathery and variable in size.
+The leaves are distinctly grey-green and are leathery and variable in size.
 The flowers are small, white, and occur in clusters at the ends of branchlets.
 The greenish or yellow fruit is about 3cm in diameter and becomes bright red when ripe.
 The edible fruit is high in vitamin C and various minerals, and is made into jams, pies, or eaten raw.
-The grosed kernels have been used as a liniment.
+The ground seed kernels have been used as a liniment.
 The root was ground and an infusion was drunk to treat rheumatism.
-The leaves were crushed and a poultice was made to treat sores and boils.: Native to se arid and arid regions of mainland Australia.
+The leaves were crushed and a poultice was made to treat sores and boils.: Native to semi-arid and arid regions of mainland Australia.
 Prefers full sun and sandy soils.

-LOCUST - Gleditsia triacanthos- Shademaster
+Locust Shademaster- Gleditsia triacanthos

-Gleditsia are proven as hardy street and shade trees, being fast-growing, heat and drought tolerant an well-suited for the demands of urban environments.
-Trees grow with an open, spreading canopy and hattractive, fine, somewhat weeping foliage.
-The 'Shademaster' variety is a thornless, medium to large distinctive for its spreading upper canopy, persistent dark-green foliage and golden-yellow autumn co Suitable for lawn sites.
+Gleditsia are proven as hardy street and shade trees, being fast-growing, heat and drought tolerant and well-suited for the demands of urban environments.
+Trees grow with an open, spreading canopy and have attractive, fine, somewhat weeping foliage.
+The 'Shademaster' variety is a thornless, medium to large tree distinctive for its spreading upper canopy, persistent dark-green foliage and golden-yellow autumn colour.
+Suitable for lawn sites.
 Tolerates root covering.
 Urban environments.
 Heat and drought tolerant when established.
 Mildly frost tolerant.